nmureire85/appium-cucumber-javascript/README.md

 - It was observed that the ability to drag/scroll horizontal from left edge to see side menu proved a challenge to solve (Both ios and android).
 - Android tests are flaky on settings.feature.
 This works fine when run on its own @settings.
-- I noted some discrepencies with cahi expect which was impactimg run of tests so i resorted to just webriverio expect
+- I noted some discrepencies with chai expect which was impactimg run of tests so i resorted to just webriverio expect
 - Appium logs show some elements located but the spec report indicates the steps are passing.

 *N.B*: Overall the framework has been designed to follow page object model to allow code reuse.
 It also incorporates cucumber to allow non-tech users to undertstand what is being tested.